ThomasGysemans/Ganko/README.md

 }
 ```

-Once the file is read, it creates a raw template that stores all the necessary information of this file for future use.
-You can check out the contents of a template with the static method `Ganko.getTemplate(name:string)`.
+Once the file is read, it creates an abstraction that stores all the necessary information for future use.
+You can check out the generated template's abstraction with the static method `Ganko.getTemplate(name:string)`.

-Use the template like this:
+Use a template like this:

 ```typescript
 interface TitleProps {